jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 chord improvisation,
 and harmonizing melody lines.

-Shapes are included for the most commonly used chords, major, minor, and dominant seventh (although seventh chords are not actually "triads").
+Shapes are included for the most commonly used chords: major, minor, and dominant seventh.

+(Though of course seventh chords are not actually "treble *triads*", a better term has proven elusive.)

 ### First-string root